isa-nurbek/python-project-49/README.md

 [![Demo](https://asciinema.org/a/bdOugBFgGm4HASXZWZfrsNX5K.svg)](https://asciinema.org/a/bdOugBFgGm4HASXZWZfrsNX5K)
 *Note: Right-click the link and select "Open in new tab" to keep this page open.*

-Enjoy the game and test your number skills!
+Enjoy solving math problems with the Calculator game!

 ---